All high clouds are a type of cirrus, a common cloud that can be seen at any time of the year.

 Cirrus clouds have five defined 'species';

-- Cirrus fibratus - Thin and fiberous, cirrus fibratus are often aligned with the high altitude wind direction, making for white parallel stripes which streak across the sky.
+- Cirrus fibratus - Thin and fibrous, cirrus fibratus are often aligned with the high altitude wind direction, making for white parallel stripes which streak across the sky.
 These are the most common type of cirrus cloud

 - Cirrus uncinus - With its trademark hook shape, cirrus uncinus is famous for looking like a horse's tail.
-These whispy streaks of cirrus cannot be seen without a characteristic 'flick' at the end of its tail
+These wispy streaks of cirrus cannot be seen without a characteristic 'flick' at the end of its tail

 - Cirrus spissatus - These clouds sit right at the top of the troposphere.
 A thick, dense cirrus layer that dominates much of the sky above, often formed by passing warm fronts or the remnants of a cumulonimbus incus

 - Cirrus floccus - Ragged cirrus patches which are much larger than cirrocumulus floccus.
-These have a more cotton wool like appearance than the rest of the cirrus family.
+These have a more cotton wool-like appearance than the rest of the cirrus family

-- Cirrus castellanus - More vertically developed than cirrus floccus, cirrus castellanus have turret like tops and are taller than they are wide.
+- Cirrus castellanus - More vertically developed than cirrus floccus, cirrus castellanus have turret-like tops and are taller than they are wide.